CONTACT|HELP

 • Complaints by a Eu2P trainee relating to a specific training module is treated by the related module coordinator according to his/her local university regulations

-Details are given in the Eu2P Code of conduct.
+Details are given in the Eu2P Regulations.

-Supported By
+Powered By

 Created By